-2. Notes to Summary Information (Others)

-(1) Changes in significant subsidiaries during the period
+- 2. Notes to Summary Information (Others) - (1) Changes in significant subsidiaries during the period

-In the consolidated second quarter, the Group acquired shares of Synergy Marketing, Inc. and included it in scope of consolidation.
+Commencing with this consolidated second quarter, the Group includes Synergy Marketing, Inc. in scope of consolidation by means of acquisition of its shares.

 3. Interim Condensed Consolidated Financial Statements